 Giving is to be with faith, not anxiety. – Malachi 3:10: “Bring the full tithes into the storehouse, that there may be food in my house.
 And thereby put me to the test, says the LORD of hosts, if I will not open the windows of heaven for you and pour down for you a blessing until there is no more need.”

 What can I give towards?

 You can give to Cross of Grace’s General Fund, Benevolence Fund, or Building Fund at any time.
 Cross of Grace Church is a non-profit 501(c)(3) organization.
 All contributions to Cross of Grace Church are tax-deductible.
 Donors receive an end-of- year statement of all contributions.

 When you give to Cross of Grace’s General Fund, it is used to support the ongoing ministries and operations of the Church.
 When you give to Cross of Grace’s Benevolence Fund, you are assisting the Elders in caring for those in need within our community.
 Gifts to this fund are managed by our Benevolence Team, under the oversight of the Cross of Grace Elders/Pastors.

 On Sunday: You can place your gift in an offering plate during the Sunday Worship Gathering.

-Online giving: Online giving can be used to make one-time contributions here or set up scheduled giving on The City (scheduled giving requires user to register on The City).
+Online giving: Online giving can be used to make one-time contributions here or set up scheduled giving on Realm (scheduled giving requires user to register on our church community tool called Realm).
 Registered users can also track their online giving history.We do accept debit cards for the simple convenience of our donors.
 We would recommend echeck (checking), for this keeps our processing fees low.